Certified paralegal

-American Bar Association Definition of Legal Assistant/Paralegal
+American Bar Association definition of legal assistant/paralegal

-In the United States "paralegal" and "legal assistant" are frequently used interchangeably.
-At the August 1997 ABA Annual Meeting, the ABA's policy making body, the House of Delegates, adopted the current definition of "legal assistant/paralegal", as recommended by the Standing Committee on Legal Assistants.
+In the United States, "paralegal" and "legal assistant" are frequently used interchangeably.
+At the August 1997 ABA Annual Meeting, the ABA's policymaking body, the House of Delegates, adopted the current definition of "legal assistant/paralegal", as recommended by the Standing Committee on Legal Assistants.
 The current definition reads as follows: A legal assistant or paralegal is a person, qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.

 The current definition of "legal assistant/paralegal" replaces the definition adopted by the ABA Board of Governors in 1986.
 It adds the term "paralegal" since the terms "legal assistant" and "paralegal" are, in practice, used interchangeably.
 The term that is preferred generally depends on what part of the country one is from.
 The current definition streamlines the 1986 definition and more accurately reflects how legal assistants are presently being utilized in the delivery of legal services.

-Despite the American Bar Association's position on this matter, there is no consensus in the legal field as a whole regarding the specific duties of paralegals/legal assistants and some law firms and legal departments still maintain paralegal and legal assistant as separate job titles.
+Despite the American Bar Association's position on this matter, there is no consensus in the legal field as a whole regarding the specific duties of paralegals/legal assistants, and some law firms and legal departments still maintain paralegal and legal assistant as separate job titles.

 Certified Paralegals vs. Certificated Paralegals

-According to the American Bar Association, there is a distinction between "certified" paralegals and "certificated" paralegals and the terms are not interchangeable.
-Certified Paralegals have passed a professional exam and certificated paralegals have completed a paralegal program or other preparatory education through an academic institution.
+According to the American Bar Association, there is a distinction between "certified" paralegals and "certificated" paralegals, and the terms are not interchangeable.
+Certified Paralegals have passed a professional exam, and certificated paralegals have completed a paralegal program or other preparatory education through an academic institution.
 Certificated paralegals are generally eligible to take one of several certification exams after graduating from an approved paralegal program.